learningdebunked/ArchitecturalPatterns/README.md

-          ** People working within an context use a language all their own ** Language of one context is different from language of other contexts **
+          ** People working within an context use a language all their own ** Language of one context is different from language of other contexts ** Formalizing this language is essential for DDD , within a specific context ** Identifies roles for entities and entities are named after roles **

+    ** Everything is context sensitive inside DDD
+    ** How entities communicate ?

+          ** Easy  : Orchestrate Declarative systems , one entity tells other what to do  , exmaple shopping service telling invoice service to issue billing , notification to send out emails

+                  ** Leads to tight coupling b/w services **

+          ** Better: Choreography or reactive systems

+                  ** Replace the services with generic ones , example shopping service now announces to the world like order place() event , so notification picks it , billing picks it
+                  ** Eliminates hard tight coupling
+                  ** Maintainence is easy
+                  ** Reactive model is way to go for DDD ** How do we design ?

+                           ** Event storming :

+                                 ** Used it to analyse the domain and develope the code ** Model Flow of activities within business ** Tools for event storming :  1 event per sticky note

 Architectural patterns
 - Monolith - every thing happens in one big program.
 Cost of replacing a monolith is lower than maintaining .
 A well structured monolith has horizontal and vertical partitions